MRC-Epid-it24/intake24/docs/developer/getting-started.md

 ## API access

-Please add your email in DBeaver `users` tables, then go to `apps/cli`, and run `pnpm cli:dev hash-password yourNewPassword`.
+If you had your account already created in the databse snapshot you are using, please add your email in DBeaver `users` tables, then go to `apps/cli`, and run `pnpm cli:dev hash-password yourNewPassword`.
 Grab the hash and put it manually into the `password_hash` column of the `user_passwords` table for your user record (find you user_id in users).
+There will be a cli command available to create a whole new account without this manual hassle.